 These responses suggest that IDPRSP training modules related to financial management and bookkeeping have been successful, due either to content relevance or to the effectiveness of instruction.
-Forty-one of 110 IDPRSP proprietors claim improvements in financial management and bookkeeping are direct results of IDPRSP training.
-Results from regression estimates also suggest that keeping more financial books is correlated with greater likelihood of profitability.
-This implies that bookkeeping is a fairly important and relevant training module for LFPS.
+Forty-one of 110 IDPRSP proprietors claim improvements in financial management and

-&lt;sup>23 Citations will not add up to 110.
+23 Citations will not add up to 110.
 On occasions, proprietors cite more than one response or do not provide a response at all.

-Percent of 110 schools.
+24 Percent of 110 schools.

-&lt;sup>25 IDP Foundation has no religious affiliation.
+25 IDP Foundation has no religious affiliation.
 However, Sinapi Aba is a Christian micro-finance institution and references to the Bible is common in the Ghana context.
-IDPRSP and Sinapi Aba do not discriminate against non-Christian or other religiously-affiliated schools.
+IDPRSP and Sinapi Aba do not discriminate against non-Christian or other religiouslyaffiliated schools.